Artanidos/DevAndroidPythonBook/parts/partiii.md

 ```

 The above editor was the base for one of my projects called EbookCreator.
 I have developed the EbookCreator just to be able to write this book.
 The EbookCreator is also written using Python and PyQt5 and is therefore a good source for you to learn from.
 The source code is available [here](https://github.com/Artanidos/EbookCreator).

+##Summary
+We have seen how to use all relevant widgets to build desktop applications.
+We have also seen how a complete desktop application can look like.